 Early Age of Swami Bharati Krishna Tirtha

-Father of Vedic Mathematics (Venkataraman Shastri) was a brilliant student who attended colleges all around India for his education.
+The Father of Vedic Maths (Venkataraman Shastri) was a brilliant student who attended colleges all around India for his education.

 - He initially joined the National College for his basic education in Trichinopoly before moving to the Church Missionary Society College and the Hindu College, both in Tirunelveli.